Tarski neuromorphic chip render

 Gilgamesh Simulator

-One MNIST inference through our best small-scale 36-12-10 spiking neural network.
+One MNIST inference through the 36-12-10 spiking neural network, on the same laptop.

 SPICE